Beetham PC

-Beetham Parish Council currently has 2 councillor vacancies in the East ward (Beetham, Hale, Farleton, Whassett)
+Beetham Parish Council has a second councillor vacancy in the East ward (Beetham, Hale, Farleton, Whassett),

 If you are interested and would like to know more please contact the clerk at clerk@beetham-pc.gov.uk